t2linux/fedora/README.md

 - Q: The touchbar is blank, and I already installed the firmware.
     A: Reboot into MacOS twice.
 Log in to MacOS, then shut down from MacOS.
 Reboot into Fedora.

+## Credits

+This kernel was heavily inspired by [mikeeq/mbp-fedora-kernel])(https://github.com/mikeeq/mbp-fedora-kernel).
+The patches are from the [t2linux](t2linux.org) project and [everyone that contributed to to it](https://github.com/t2linux/linux-t2-patches/graphs/contributors).

 ## Roadmap

 - Modules in kernel.